viraj-khatavkar/virajkhatavkar.com/storage/articles/2-you-want-to-retire-early-savings-are-more-important-than-investment-returns.md

 ![](https://res.cloudinary.com/doohrbhlh/image/upload/v1592662130/virajkhatavkar.com/2-you-want-to-retire-early-savings-are-more-important-than-investment-returns-2.png)

 This table shows how our investment grows over twenty-five years.
 It also shows the power of compounding.
-Compounding is usually back-ended, meaning the real benefits of compounding comes at the later part of the investment period.
+Compounding is usually back-ended, meaning the real benefits of compounding come later in the investment period.

 > Compounding is the repeated addition of interest payments to the principal invested over a period of time.
 The principal grows exponentially as each new payment of interest is added to it. - Investopedia

-The compounding effect shows its effect once we enter into the 20th year of our investment journey.
+The power of compounding shows its effect once we enter into the 20th year of our investment journey.
 The total savings we contributed are only 20 percent of our total net worth, while the returns we earned are a substantial 80 percent.
 This is how compounding of our money helps us become wealthy and financially independent.

 If you had instead used this money for materialistic possessions, it would not have contributed to generating wealth.